hotosm/matomo-tracking/README.md

 ### Using this code

 You may need to adapt this to make it work on different projects, but for the most part the process is straightforward.
-Simply add the following html to your home page, setting the `data-site-id` to the ID on Matomo:
+Simply add the following html to your home page:
 ```
-<div id="optout-form" data-site-id="1"></div>
+<div id="optout-form" ></div>
 ```

-And make sure this script shows up on every page you want to track:
+And make sure this script shows up on every page you want to track, setting the siteid variable to the Matomo Site ID:
 ```
-<script type="application/javascript" src="https://cdn.hotosm.org/tracking-v3.js"></script>
+<script type="application/javascript" src="https://cdn.hotosm.org/tracking-v1.js">var siteid = "1"</script>
  ```

 For questions, please drop into the [HOTOSM slack](https://slack.hotosm.org/)